agmatyja/projectShop/README.md

 ## Environtment variables
 Server is using environment variables DB and PORT to connect to the database.
-If absent, "mongodb://localhost:27017/bookstore" and "8000" are used.
+If absent, "mongodb://localhost:27017/bookstore" and "8000" respectively are used.

 ## Running locally
 yarn install
-yarn start
+yarn start-dev

 ## Demo on the server
 [Link](https://poe-bookstore.herokuapp.com/)

+Before pushing to Heroku run:
+yarn build-client

 ## Discount code
 Code for 10% discount is "promo".